top of page

 • Dressing may be provided and interdigital separators provided.

-• Psoriasis, thyroid disease, smoking and certain specific dermatological conditions can cause diffuse foot callous.
+• Psoriasis, thyroid disease, smoking and certain specific dermatological conditions can cause diffuse foot callus.

 • Regular foot care and the use of urea and other applications can help.